Build an app with information-rich “Who’s online” feature

 Step 3: Presence channels and who’s online

-Each chat room in this application will be represented by a Presence Channel which is named using `presence-`
+Each chat room in this application will be represented by a Presence Channel which is named using presence-.
+For example, the chat room called “gaming” will use the channel presence-gaming.

 The client side of your application can subscribe to a Presence channel via the client SDK as follows: